Spring 2026 Course Syllabus

 • Students are strongly encouraged to keep personal copies of all submitted hourly reports.

-• To remain on track, students should complete a minimum of 10 internship hours per week, unless otherwise approved.
+• To remain on track, students should complete a minimum of 10 internship hours per week unless otherwise approved by the instructor.

-• Student Self-Evaluations and Supervisor Evaluations must be completed and submitted at the end of the semester.
+• Student Self-Evaluations and Supervisor Evaluations must be completed and submitted by the posted end-of-semester deadline.

 Attendance & Professional Responsibility